 Psychologist Mihaly Czikszentmihalyi has studied flow extensively.
-Czikszentmihalyi and other researchers have found that flow is correlated with happiness, creativity, and productivity.
-People experience flow when their skills are engaged and they’re being challenged just the right amount.
-The experience is not too challenging or too easy: flow is a just-right, Goldilocks state of being.
+Czikszentmihalyi and other researchers found that people experience flow when their skills are engaged and they’re being challenged just the right amount.
+Flow is correlated with happiness, creativity, and productivity.

-The following practices can help you minimize annoyances and facilitates flow.
+The following practices can help you minimize annoyances and facilitate flow:

-Similarly, it’s crucial for you to set aside your own immersion in the data and ask questions like the following: What does my audience need?
+Similarly, it’s crucial for you to set aside your own immersion in the data and ask the questions: What does my audience need?
 How often will they look at this data?
 What do they need from it?
 What do they already know about this subject?
 Have they used dashboards before?

 If you spend time figuring out the answers to these questions, your dashboards will be better for the only people who really matter: the people using them.

 For example, these dashboards by Anya A’Hearn show a range of choices.
-Each has a different audience and point of views.
+Each of these dashboards was meant to communicate to specific audiences.
 Each demands different skills and challenges.